Is it OK to Travel to Japan During Golden Week?

 Buy tickets in advance

 Just like booking, buy all the tickets in advance whenever possible and online (if available).
-Avoid at all cost letting this for the last moment because you risk facing a sold-out situation.
-Also, regarding the shinkansen (Japan’s bullet train), make your seat reservations every single time or you will most likely be standing during your ride.
+Avoid at all costs letting this for the last moment because you risk facing a sold-out situation.
+Also, regarding the Shinkansen (Japan’s bullet train), make your seat reservations every single time or you will most likely be standing during your ride.

 Visit early in the morning

-This tip is recommended at all time, but during Golden Week it is almost mandatory.
-I know that most of you aren’t early birds but you really need to get to the places you want to visit early.
+This tip is recommended at all times, but during Golden Week it is almost mandatory.
+I know that most of you aren’t early birds but you need to get to the places you want to visit early.
 And by early, I mean be there just before it opens.

 Go the opposite direction people are taking

-As a general rule, during the first days you can visit the cities as lots of Japanese leave the cities to visit the families, but there are some exceptions.
-Cities like Tokyo, Kyoto and Osaka, for instance, will always have crowds.
+As a general rule, during the first days, you can visit the cities as lots of Japanese leave the cities to visit their families, but there are some exceptions.
+Cities like Tokyo, Kyoto, and Osaka, for instance, will always have crowds.
 These are extremely popular places in Japan so you won’t be able to avoid the crowds there, but you can reduce their impact on your visit by following all these tips and by visiting less-known neighborhoods.

 Make sure you have enough cash with you

-Japan is a cash-based society so you will need cash a lot (you can read my previous article on the Japanese payment methods for more detailed information).
+Japan is a cash-based society so you will need cash a lot.
 As most Japanese take some days off during Golden Week, many businesses will be closed (like banks for example) so plan accordingly.
 Withdrawal cash during Golden Week can be a challenge so it is better to be prepared in advance.

 Avoid big attractions that everyone knows about